krissemicolon-forks/Igel/README.md

 ## Installing project dependencies on Unix

-The Igel programming-language is initially written in VHDL and iVerilog, there fore you'll need to install the dependencies.
+The Igel programming-language is initially written in VHDL and iVerilog, therefore you'll need to install the dependencies.

 ```bash
 # installing the GHDL and the iVerilog compilers